nwolek/LowkeyNW/patchers/pitchlink/reboot_notes.md

 ## reaction from 7 April [social media demo](https://www.youtube.com/watch?v=l_Ya9nHSqVA)
 1. ideally midi duration would be [preserved via Borax](https://docs.cycling74.com/max5/refpages/max-ref/borax.html)
 2. would be great to tie in with key info on Push.
 Need to review [documentation from Ableton](https://github.com/Ableton/push-interface)
-3. NW wants to export and import settings for caller
+3. NW wants to export and import settings for caller - DONE
+4. saving length of arrays is error prone, so remove